TransmitSecurity/react-native-ts-identity-orchestration/README.md

 ## Native Project Configuration
 #### iOS
 1. Open your project's `.xcworkspace` found under `YOUR_PROJECT_PATH/iOS` in Xcode.
 2. Create a plist file named TransmitSecurity.plist in your Application with the following content.
-CLIENT_ID is your client ID (obtained in Step 1).
+CLIENT_ID is configured in your Transmit server.
+Make sure the file is linked to your target.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>